System Design Space

 Читать обзор

 Start with the problem, not the model.
-Deep analysis of the problem space is more important than choosing an algorithm.
+A deep read of the context matters more than algorithm choice at the beginning.

-Metrics should reflect business goals.
-Optimizing for the wrong metric is a common cause of project failure.
+Metrics must reflect business goals.
+Optimizing the wrong metric is still one of the most common failure modes.

 Related chapter